robertwayne/dpymenus/README.md

 `.response_is(x)` -- takes a string or list of strings and returns True if that matches what a user had typed.
 Only usable on TextMenu.

+### Building Pages
+Menus are built with Embed objects, but the library also defines a subclass of Embed which is Page.
+Menus can take a mix of Embed and Page objects when you call the `add_pages()` method, and although there are use cases, I recommend defining all pages as Page objects to keep your codebase clear and understandable.
+Pages have additional methods and attributes available:

+`.buttons(x)` -- takes a list of Emoji or str objects to display on the page.

+`.index()` -- returns the page index in the menu.

+Additionally, pages have methods for defining callbacks based on specific events.
+See the next section for information on events, how to call them, and what menus they each work on.

 ### Event Callbacks
-By default, the base menu implements methods for all events except `next` events, which should be handled by the user.
+By default, the base menu implements methods for all events except `next`, which should be handled by the user.
 Events can be overridden using `.on_EVENTNAME` methods when creating your menu object.
 Note that Polls and Paginated menus implement their own `next` event methods and should not be overwritten.